gitopia/gitopia-storage/readme.md

 ./build/git-server-events run
 ```

-Logs will be available at `gitopia-ipfs-bridge.log`
+Logs will be available at `gitopia-git-server-events.log`